PlantandFoodResearch/IrrigationAnimation/README.md

 ## Dependencies ##

+Python 2.7 is used, however porting to Python 3 should not be too difficult.

 - pygame (for rendering, displaying a preview)
 - PyMovie (for generating movies)
 - pyshp (for parsing the GIS files)
+- numpy (used by pygame to generate arrays to be passed to PyMovie)

 When installing packages, it is essential to use anaconda's python!
-Either launch Anaconda's CLI, or launch the command prompt and type 'anaconda'.
+Either launch Anaconda's CLI, or launch the command prompt and type 'anaconda'. numpy is already installed with anaconda.

 ### Pygame ###